 The scanning strategy used by a lidar can also induce errors in the turbulence estimates.
 For example, the DBS technique used by the WC requires the assumption that the instantaneous flow field is uniform across the scanning circle.
 However, this assumption is generally not true in turbulent flow, when the wind field changes significantly in both space and time (e.g., Wainwright et al., 2014; Lundquist et al., 2015).
-As the WC scanning circle has a diameter of 106 m at a measurement height of 100 m above ground level (AGL), it is likely that the instantaneous flow field changes in space, even in flat terrain.
-This changing flow field across the lidar scanning circle introduces additional terms into the variance calculations in a phenomenon known as variance contamination (e.g., Sathe et al., 2011; Newman et al., 2016b).
+As the WC scanning circle has a diameter of 106 m at a measurement height of 100 m above ground level (AGL), it is likely that the instantaneous flow field across the lidar scanning circle introduces additional terms into the variance calculations in a phenomenon known as variance contamination (e.g., Sathe et al., 2011; Newman et al., 2016b).
 This effect contaminates the true value of the velocity variance and can cause the lidar to measure higher values of turbulence than a cup or sonic anemometer.